 5. Is Using a VPN in China Legal?

-Using a VPN in China is not illegal.
-I haven’t heard anybody getting into legal troubles for using a VPN in China.
-However, you should know that using a VPN is not encouraged by the Chinese government.
+In recent years, the Chinese government made it clear that it’s illegal to sell VPN services in China without approval.
+Also, there were a few cases in which some people (all Chinese citizens) got into legal trouble for using a VPN in China.
+Therefore, even if it’s not clearly stated that using a VPN is illegal in China, you should know that using a VPN is not encouraged by the Chinese government.
 You can definitely use a VPN on a daily basis in China.
 Just keep in quiet.
 It might be a good idea not to talk about it too much in public.

 Using the Internet in China is quite painful because many websites are blocked.
 You need to have a good and reliable VPN service to bypass China’s Internet blocking.
 Choosing a VPN for China is also tricky because unless you’re already in China, you can’t tell which VPNs work well in China and which ones don’t.
 Based on my experiences using VPN in China, I recommend the following VPN providers: